heqin-zhu/BPfold/README.md

 For more help information, please run command `BPfold -h` to see.

 ## Reproduction
 For reproduction of all the quantitative results, we provide the predicted secondary structures and model parameters of BPfold in experiments.
-You can **directly downalod** the predicted secondary structures by BPfold *or* **use BPfold** with trained parameters to predict these secondary structures, and then **evaluate** the predicted results.
+You can **directly downalod** the predicted secondary structures by BPfold *or* **use BPfold v0.2.4** with trained parameters to predict these secondary structures, and then **evaluate** the predicted results.

 **Directly download**
 ```shell